dhansel/VDM1/README.md

-# VDM-1 Emulator
+# VDM-1 Simulator

-This is a [Processor Technology VDM-1](http://www.s100computers.com/Hardware%20Folder/Processor%20Technology/VDM-1/VDM-1.htm) emulator to be used in conjunction with my [Altair 8800 Simulator project](https://www.hackster.io/david-hansel/arduino-altair-8800-simulator-3594a6).
+This is a [Processor Technology VDM-1](http://www.s100computers.com/Hardware%20Folder/Processor%20Technology/VDM-1/VDM-1.htm) simulator to be used in conjunction with my [Altair 8800 Simulator project](https://www.hackster.io/david-hansel/arduino-altair-8800-simulator-3594a6).

 After finishing the [Dazzler display](https://www.hackster.io/david-hansel/dazzler-display-for-altair-simulator-3febc6) for the Altair Simulator I circled back to the Processor Technology VDM-1 display.
 It occurred to me that this could be done by just creating a new firmware for [Geoff Graham's ASCII Video Terminal](http://geoffg.net/terminal.html) since Geoff's hardware contains everything needed for the VDM-1, including a keyboard connection.
+I also realized that I could re-use a number of the lessons learned in the Dazzler display for this.

-The VDM-1 provides a 16 lines by 64 character display and was a popular card to be installed in an Altair back in the day.
+The VDM-1 provided a 16 line by 64 character display and was a popular card to be installed in an Altair back in the day.
 The capability of changing the picture by directly accessing the video memory allowed programs/games to make very fluid updates to the screen (compared to regular ASCII terminals).
 The popular Trek-80 version of Steve Dompier's Star Trek game showed some of the improvements that could be achieved using the VDM-1: